supratim94336/ckad_practice/README.md

   name: pod-reader # this must match the name of the Role or ClusterRole you wish to bind to
   apiGroup: rbac.authorization.k8s.io
 ```

+Once you create a role, you have to create a rolebinding with a user in mind so that the user can use that role to do stuff

 ### Once created, you may authenticate into the kube-api server using the users credentials
 ```
 curl -v -k https://localhost:6443/api/v1/pods -u "user1:password123"